ravirajole/Spring-Boot-Static-Web/README.md

 ## How can I configure port, logging, etc?

-This is called "eternalized configuration" in Spring Boot, basically add an ```application.properties``` file, set environment variables, or use a combination of both.
+This is called "externalized configuration" in Spring Boot, basically add an ```application.properties``` file, set environment variables, or use a combination of both.